 Managing blood sugar is a key step alongside healthy diet and exercise to control weight and improve metabolic health.

-Tips to Keep Blood Sugar Balanced
+Tips to Keep Your Levels Balanced

 - Eat a balanced diet: Include high-fiber vegetables, lean protein, and healthy fats to slow glucose absorption.